xixifish/movie-recommender/notes/progress.md

 ## The product

-Type an idea, then get 30 films.
+Type an idea, then get N films.
 Choose `liked` or `disliked` if watched, or `Save` it to watch later.
 Press refresh.
 The list moves closer to the user's taste.
-No sign in.
+No sign-in needed.

-The interested-film list can be sent to an email address later.
+The saved list can be sent to an email address later.

 ---